High Seas and Seamounts of the Nazca Ridge

 #NazcaHighSeas

 Lush forests of deep-sea corals and sponges host animals and organisms that defy imagination.
-Many endangered or threatened species like sea turtles, blue whales, and rays travel here to feed on the abundant nutrients upwelling from the deep.
+Many endangered or threatened species like sea turtles, blue whales, and sharks travel here to feed on the abundant nutrients upwelling from the deep.
 The 8000-meter-deep Atacama Trench, the Southeast Pacific Oxygen Minimum Zone, and the Humboldt Current border these ridges — creating natural barriers that facilitate high levels of marine endemism.
 From toadfish and amphipods to a Bathyphysa siphonophore, the underwater mountains comprising the Nazca and Salas y Gómez Ridges make this a region unlike any other place on Earth.

 Most of both ridges lie outside of any country’s jurisdiction — in the high seas — leaving these diverse and understudied ecosystems vulnerable to human exploitation from climate change, plastic pollution, overfishing, and potential deep-sea mining.
 Many experts in marine protection and policy believe that the Nazca and Salas y Gómez Ridges are a top priority for designation as one of the world’s first high-seas marine protected areas.
 Recent Schmidt Ocean Institute-supported expeditions to the region discovered over 150 suspected new species and several new seamounts.
 In the bordering oxygen minimum zone, scientists also found trace amounts of oxygen in an area where oxygen has historically been below the limit of detection; this discovery revised the understanding of microbes and nutrient cycling in OMZs.